-2. Relative space and time concepts applied to supercomputing
+2 Relative space and time concepts applied to supercomputing

 Absolute space and time are so well anchored into everyone's head that when designing supercomputers, computer scientists naturally followed these principles in designing their distributed algorithms, and therefore the machines to implement them.
-The problems are that as Einstein explained in (Einstein, A., 1905) (and as before him, Leibnitz had understood), time is not absolute, but relative to each physical entity.
+The problems is that as Einstein explained in [7] (and as before him Leibnitz had understood), time is not absolute, but relative to each physical entity.

-What probably makes humans (and therefore computer scientists) ignore this fact is that there is such an incredible difference between the speed of light (that leads to the Einsteinian notion of locality) and the human perception of time (1/10s) that for most human-scale applications, time (and space) can be considered as being absolute.
+What probably makes humans (and therefore computer scientists) ignore this fact is that there is such an incredible difference between the speed of light (that leads to the Einsteinian notion of locality) and the human perception of time $(1/10^{th}s)$ that for most human-scale applications, time (and space) can be considered as being absolute.

-However, since 2005, air-cooled processors run at around 4GHz (and much faster in the case of liquid nitrogen cooled supercomputers) meaning that for scalar processors, the execution of one instruction takes around 25 nanoseconds, i.e. the time for a light-speed traveling photon to cover a distance of about 7.5 cm only.
+However, since 2005, air-cooled processors run at around 4GHz (and much faster in the case of liquid nitrogen cooled supercomputers) meaning that for scalar processors, the execution of one instruction takes around .25 nanoseconds, i.e. the time for a light-speed travelling photon to cover a distance of about 7.5 cm only.

-If this distance is of the order of magnitude of the diagonal of a CPU chip, one understands that any supercomputer made of distinct machines whose CPUs or GPUs are more than 7.5 cm away is directly confronted to the principle of locality of Einstein's Special Theory of Relativity described in the famous paper (Einstein, Podolsky and Rosen, 1935), because the fastest high-speed network that can be created cannot transfer data faster than the speed of light.
+If this distance is of the order of magnitude of the diagonal of a CPU chip, one understands that any supercomputer made of distinct machines whose CPUs or GPUs are more than 7.5 cm away are directly confronted to the principle of locality of Einstein's Special Theory of Relativity described in the famous Einstein Podolski Rosen (EPR) 1935 paper [8], because the fastest high-speed network that can be created cannot transfer data faster than the speed of light.